 First, assess your home and think about what you might want to change or fix.
 (The inspection report will be a big help here.)
 If you haven’t already, start building a home improvement fund for these projects, and set aside separate funds to cover unexpected repairs, too.

 Depending on the terms of your loan and how your finances change, you might also want to reevaluate your mortgage payment schedule, such as making extra payments or paying off your mortgage early.
-Talk to your lender before you do this to ensure the extra payments are going to the loan principal, not interest.
+Consider your goals and whether there are other financial moves you could be making before focusing on a payoff.
+If you do decide to prepay, talk to your lender beforehand to ensure the extra payments are going to the loan principal, not interest.